ivvv/FFv2/README.md

 **Note:** the SSW and SLW hyper-spectral cubes have different world-coordinate-systems (WCS), their pixel size and centres are not matched, i.e., `row` and `column` are `array` dependent.
 This is clearly evident within the SLW and SSW maps presented in the mapping postacrds.

 In addition to the catalogue table, the mapping FITS file contains 3 more HDU extensions: `velocity`, `velError` and `velFlag`.
-These have the same dimensions as the SSW cube and each pixel contains the derived velocity from both SSW and SLW, its error, and flag, respectively.
-Pixels without velocity estimate are encoded as `NaN`.
+These have the same dimensions as the SSW cube and each pixel contains the derived velocity from both SSW and SLW spectra, the velocity estimate error, and flag, respectively.
+Pixels without a velocity estimate are encoded as `NaN`.

 The catalogue FITS extension metadata contain the following information: